-Addressing these issues early on helps teenagers to learn healthy coping mechanisms and adapt to changes in a suitable manner.
+Addressing these family issues early on helps teenagers to learn healthy coping mechanisms and adapt to changes in a suitable manner.

-Parents must observe their teens’ behavior and ensure that they receive professional help if something feels amiss.
+Parents must observe their child or teens’ behavior and ensure that they receive professional help if something feels amiss.
 As teenagers may be reluctant to share their problems, it helps to be more understanding and empathetic towards them.

 Teen Counseling FAQs